Xyzrr/rl-snake/README.md

 # rl-snake

 An attempt to build an AI that plays snake using a DQN.
+Inspired by DeepMind's [Atari paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).

 To run:
 ```